AuroraLHL/AuroraLHL.github.io/_pages/about.md

   more_info: >

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # social icons will be displayed next to name

 announcements:
   enabled: true # includes a list of news items